telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ## See Also

-Other articles on Kendo UI DropDownList:
+Other articles on the Kendo UI DropDownList:

 * [DropDownList JavaScript API Reference](/api/javascript/ui/dropdownlist)
 * [Grouping Functionality]({% slug grouping_kendoui_combobox_widget %})